Gertrude’s Nose and Millbrook Mountain

 More glacial erratics.

-The trail will head downhill steeply to cross a power line and then go back up.
+Eventually cross a power line and then go back up a bit.
 Continue on Gertrude’s Nose (RED) along the edge of a cliff with outstanding views.

 Follow the cliff edges.